What is Truly a Sustainable Bikini?

 A woman wearing a black merino wool bikini sitting on the rocks looking over the blue ocean water

-For Adventure or a Beach Day the Merino Wool Triangle Bikini Top and Merino Wool String Bikini Bottom is perfect natural fiber bikini set
+The Merino Wool Triangle Tie Bikini Top and Skimpy Bikini Bottom is the perfect natural fiber Bikini

 The Future of Sustainable Bikinis & Swimwear